kablamo/p5-chef-knife-cmd/README.md

         verbose   => 1,           # tee output to STDOUT
         logfile   => 'knife.log', # all cmd output logged here
         print_cmd => 1,           # if you want knife cmd printed to STDOUT
-    );
+        format    => 'json',      # all knife cmds will use --format 'json' );

+    # All methods below
+    # - return the output of the cmd as a string
+    # - return a hashref of the decoded json output when format => 'json'

     # knife bootstrap
     $knife->bootstrap($fqdn, %options);